anaumghori/step-distillation/README.md

 2. Teacher Model & Rationale Generation
    - The original paper used PaLM as the teacher model; I am replacing it with Qwen.
    - Generate rationales for the dataset using few-shot prompting (10-shot, as in the original paper).
+   - I generated rationales only for the training set and did not use a validation set, unlike the original paper.

 3. Student Model Training
    - I use T5-small as the student model, while the original paper used variants like T5-medium.